Zion Christian Church: History

 The ZCC changed fairly dramatically following his son Edward Lekganyane's assumption of control of the church in April 1949.
 Edward was a highly educated, flamboyant figure who eventually obtained a degree at an Afrikaans divinity school.
-Under his leadership the all-male Mokhukhu organisation developed out of his core group of supporters.
+Under his leadership, the all-male Mokhukhu organisation developed out of his core group of supporters.
 This group initially formed as a church choir.
 Wearing military-style khakis, police-style hats, and the Star badge, the Mokhukhu in each congregation engaged in dancing, singing, and praying three times a week according to a preset schedule.
 An additional feature of Edward's control of the ZCC was the rapid growth of Zion City Moria as a pilgrimage site.
 Using the Boyne farm that his father had purchased in the 1940s, Edward instituted annual pilgrimages that have gone on to become massive southern African-wide events.
-Each year during Easter Holidays, up to a million Church members bus en masse to Moria, Polokwane (Pietersburg) to meet the Bishop and to pray for blessings.
+Each year during Easter Holidays, up to a million Church members bus en masse to Moria, Polokwane (Pietersburg), to meet the Bishop and to pray for blessings.

 Characteristics

 The church fuses African traditions and values with Protestant Christian faith.
 As opposed to the mainstream European churches, the church has sought independence and autonomy in terms of theological and dogmatic approach.
 According to the ZCC, scholars such as EK Lukhaimane, Hanekom, Kruger, Sundkler and Daneel did not understand the ZCC's approach to Christianity.
 Due to the apartheid education system in which Africans and their beliefs were rejected and mocked, they saw ZCC as a sect.
 This situation was exacerbated by the church's policy on secrecy, which limited its ability to publicise its activities.
 As a result, the ZCC maintains that much writing about it is inaccurate.

 The church still believes in prophecy, the power of healing and spiritual counselling, which did not resonate with the scientific perspectives of these academics.
-Instead of attempting to understand any therapeutic value these practices might hold, they dismissed them as mere superstitious rituals.
-The use of different mechanisms for faith-healing include the laying-on of hands, the use of holy water, drinking of blessed tea and coffee to the point of vomiting in the belief that it cleanses the drinkers from the bad spirits that reside in their stomachs and the wearing of blessed cords or cloth.
+The use of different mechanisms for faith-healing includes the laying-on of hands, the use of holy water, drinking of blessed tea and coffee to the point of vomiting in the belief that it cleanses the drinkers from the bad spirits that reside in their stomachs and the wearing of blessed cords or cloth.